Design Guidelines to Reduce Extrinsic Fall Risks in the Built Environment

 Effects of Enriched Thematic Multi-Sensory Stimulation on BPSD in A Beach Room: A Pilot Study among Nursing-Home Residents with Dementiaby

-The Association between Bone Turnover Markers and Fracture in People with Diabetes: A Systematic Review and Meta-AnalysisAbstract Background: The increased fracture risk in persons with diabetes is underestimated by conventional fracture predictors.
-The aims of this study were to conduct a systematic review and a meta-analysis to compare the levels of bone turnover markers (BTM) in persons with diabetes with and without fractures.
+The Association between Bone Turnover Markers and Fracture in People with Diabetes: A Systematic Review and Meta-AnalysisAbstract Background: The increased risk of fractures in individuals with diabetes has been underestimated by conventional fracture predictors such as the bone mineral density T-score or the Fracture Risk Assessment Tool.
+The present study conducted a systematic review and a meta-analysis to investigate the association between the levels of bone turnover markers (BTMs) and fractures in patients with diabetes.

 Balance and Fall Rates are Associated with Chronic Pain, and Improve with Yogaby